Accidents in Amusement Parks: When is Your Ride Safe?

 Accidents in amusement parks don’t happen frequently, but when they do, the consequences may be horrifying.
 Regrettably, some amusement park ride accidents result in death.
 Roller coaster accidents are responsible for more than one-fourth of fatal injuries in amusement parks.

-Ferris wheels and other elevated rides are responsible for 20% of the fatalities.
-Amusement park deaths account for 15% of all injuries.
+Ferris wheels and other elevated rides are responsible for 20% of the amusement park fatalities.
+In the last four years, there have been fifteen amusement park deaths in the US and Canada.

 How Dangerous are Amusement Park Rides?

-Even though theme park accidents are rare, the effects on the victims can be catastrophic.
-Games, attractions, or unkempt park grounds are frequently to blame for amusement park accidents.
+Even though theme park incidents are rare, the effects on the victims can be catastrophic.
+Games, attractions, or unkempt park grounds are frequently to blame for amusement parks accidents.

-CNN reported about 30,000 accidents in amusement parks annually, but a few of them qualify as severe injuries, and even fewer result in fatalities.
+CNN reported about 30,000 accidents in theme parks annually, but a few of them qualify as severe injuries, and even fewer result in fatalities.

-What are the Causes of Amusement Parks Accidents?
+What are the Causes of Accidents in Theme Parks?

 The ride’s mechanical failure: Accidents on rides resulting from mechanical failures might cause injuries, though they are uncommon.
 The mechanical and little components that make up a thrill ride involve much work.
 However, mistakes might occasionally occur, and rides can be rusted or old and worn out.
 It can be extremely unsafe to have aged, breakable, or potentially detachable parts.